zjosua/anki-mc/.github/ISSUE_TEMPLATE/bug_report.md

 it and create a pull request that adds the option to switch to your preferred color coding instead.
 The current color coding is exactly how I want it to be.
-Just because I share my code doesn't mean that I provide a service to adapt it to everyone's and their mom's wishes."
+Just because I share my code doesn't mean that I provide a service to adapt it to everyone's and their mom's wishes.*

 #### Describe the bug
 *A clear and concise description of what the bug is.*